flyingwolf1701/HyperTrader/backend/README.md

 first read docs\strategy_doc_v11.md to understand the context of the project.
 And read backend\pyproject.toml to understand the dependancies.
 Read backend\src\exchange to understand how we connect to to Hyperliquid Read backend\src\main.py and the files under backend\src\strategy to see how we are handling our strategy

+I believe that we are making things way more complicated then they need to be.
+My intention is quite simple

+We place our initial order
+current_unit = 0, trailing_stop = [-4, -3, -2, -1], trailing_buy =[] notice that order furthest from current_unit is index 0
+Price goes up: current_unit = 1, trailing_stop = [-4, -3, -2, -1, 0], trailing_buy =[].
+First we place the new stop loss at unit 0 this is critical, then we cancel the unit at index 0 in the trailing_stop list asynchronously. so that trailing_stop = [-3, -2, -1, 0]
+all we need for this is to check if current_price >= position_map[current+unit + 1].price if so place new trailing stop at current_unit - 1, then cancel trailing_stop index 0
+if we gap up from 1 to 4 really fast, that is ok we will loop through current_price >= position_map[current+unit + 1].price and take action 1 unit at a time until we catch up. this way we don't have to calculate or do anything fancy, its ok if we have a delay. we will catch up

+If price goes down: starting at current_unit = 1
+current_unit = 0, trailing_stop = [-3, -2, -1, 0], trailing_buy =[]. assume stop at 0 is triggered, no confirmation required. place trailing_buy at 1. system will update the stop loss sale when it gets the data, what is more important is placing the buy order immediately. so that we are now trailing_stop = [-3, -2, -1], trailing_buy =[1].
+current_unit = -1, trailing_stop = [-3, -2, -1], trailing_buy =[1]. assume stop at -1 is triggered, no confirmation required. place trailing_buy at 0. so that we are now trailing_stop = [-3, -2], trailing_buy =[1, 0]. notice that the order closest to current_unit is in the last position.
+current_unit = -2, trailing_stop = [-3, -2], trailing_buy =[1, 0]. assume stop at -2 is triggered, no confirmation required. place trailing_buy at -1. so that we are now trailing_stop = [-3], trailing_buy =[1, 0, -1].
+current_unit = -3, trailing_stop = [-3], trailing_buy =[1, 0, -1]. assume stop at -3 is triggered, no confirmation required. place trailing_buy at -2. so that we are now trailing_stop = [], trailing_buy =[1, 0, -1, -2].
+current_unit = -4, trailing_stop = [], trailing_buy =[1, 0, -1, -2]. no stops to trigger. place trailing_buy at -3. so that we are now trailing_stop = [], trailing_buy =[1, 0, -1, -2, -3]. notice that trailing_buy's length is > 4. that trigger is to cancel the order at index 0. leaving us with trailing_buy =[0, -1, -2, -3]

+If we gap down then we just process 1 unit at a time until we are caught up.

+The whip saw section will have to be updated with this in mind as well.
+Please reread docs\strategy_doc_v11.md.
+You will see that what I just descripbes is fairly clear. and you will be able to see where you went wrong.
+Then you can start fixing things!